How to Structure and Write Content for Your Niche Site

 Wondering how exactly I found these writers?
 Well, this post is getting long enough, so I'll just direct you over to a few very helpful resources.

-One is this excellent guide written by Jon Haver.
-Then there's Dom's recent post on this subject, which is also worth a read.
+There's Dom's recent post on this subject, which is also worth a read.
 There's also Steve Rendell's breakdown of iWriter vs HireWriters.
 Finally, there's this crazy in-depth guide by No Hat Digital that you can also take a look at.

 Future Plans for Shower Specialists